 - When enabled, Ocean will send updates of the referral payload via the API each time the referral form summary has been updated.

-When a referral is sent from a site that has an API integration and the "Allow a copy of the referral to be sent to this endpoint when a new referral is sent from this site" setting is enabled, Ocean will send a copy of the referral to the sender system (This is the FHIR notify-add-service-request message event and the Open API notify-upstream-service-request message event).
+When a referral is sent from a site that has an API integration and the "Post a copy of the referral (all integrations) and all subsequent status updates (FHIR v0.11 only) to this endpoint when a new referral is sent from this site" setting is enabled, Ocean will send a copy of the referral to the sender system (This is the FHIR notify-add-service-request message event and the Open API notify-upstream-service-request message event).

 This eliminates the need for the sender to manually copy and paste or download a PDF of the referral summary into their system.